 However, when we stopped by the new storefront at 1500 E. Boston Post Road this week, Rotondo greeted us warmly and laughed when relating the challenges his business has had to overcome in the last two years.

 Fortunately, York has a strong online presence and it’s a major seller on eBay and Chairish.
-“We’ve had at least 4,000 positive feedbacks and sold a wealth of furniture, oil paintings, Oriental rugs, statuary, sterling silver, and gold jewelry through them.”
+“We’ve had at least 4,000 positive feedbacks and sold a wealth of furniture, oil paintings, Oriental rugs which may be just as beautiful as the tapis bebe, statuary, sterling silver, and gold jewelry through them.”
 His longtime and knowledgeable righthand man, Zeljko Ljubibratich, moves merchandise with the best of them.

 Rotondo is the third generation of his family to appreciate fine antiques.
 His grandfather started out in the moving and storage business in the Bronx in 1914.
 With his son, Frank’s father, he was soon buying antiques from Manhattan estates.
 Frank’s college-age son Matthew is now working at the shop and learning the business.
 They’re already planning to run online auctions every few months.